rubyaustralia/roro/2017/201712-rorosyd.md

 # [fit] Say **Hello!** :wave:

 ^
 So, now if you're new to Roro, can you please put up your hand- don't worry we're not going to make you stand up or say anything.
-Everyone have a look around at any new people standing near you, we're going to have a 5 minute break so we can welcome them, and when we come back - we're going to have Tarun
+Everyone have a look around at any new people standing near you, we're going to have a 5 minute break so we can welcome them, and when we come back - we're going to have Sam.

 ---